 In addition, if we collect personal information from you, we will tell you at the time we collect it whether the provision of that information is required by law or is required to execute a contract.
 In doing so, we generally identify any information that is provided on a voluntary basis and not according to any of the above obligations or not required to execute a contract.

 If you do nothing more than register with the career portal, the data you provide will be stored only so that you may edit them.
 If you send off an actual application, those data are then processed exclusively for the purpose of processing that application.
 Your personal data are seen only by persons involved in the actual application process, who are bound to confidentiality and observance of data protection law.

 If outside service providers are involved, they see your data exclusively on the basis of an agreement for contract processing within the meaning of Art.
 28 GDPR.
-The only such provider at this time is our technology partner 22CONNECT AG as the operator of Talents Connect.
+The only such provider at this time is our technology partner Greenhouse Software, Inc. as the operator of Greenhouse.

 Finally, personal data may be disclosed to third parties if provisions of law and/or orders issued by a court or public authority obligate us to do so.